How to Feed a Baby with a Syringe?

-Once your little baby arrives in the world, you will be more than excited to breastfeed him and take care of him.
+Once your little baby arrives in the world, you will be more than excited to breastfeed them and take care of them.
 However, there might be conditions that might not make it easy for the baby to be breastfed.
-At times, you may require additional time to recover or your breasts may be too sensitive or sore and may require rest, thus, preventing you from breastfeeding your baby.
-This is where feeding a baby with a syringe might need to be undertaken.
+At times, you may require additional time to recover, or your breasts may be too sensitive or sore and may require rest, thus, preventing you from breastfeeding your baby.
+This is where feeding the baby with a syringe might need to be undertaken.

 We all know that a baby should be breastfed for the first six months, but in certain scenarios, it may not be possible for a mother to breastfeed her baby.
 Therefore, a baby may need to be fed expressed breast milk or formula directly in his mouth through a syringe without a needle.
 Such a feeding technique is termed syringe feeding.